On Multi-objective Policy Optimization as a Tool for Reinforcement Learning: Case Studies in Offline RL and Finetuning: Case Studies

-Notice that the first term is the loss used by policy optimization methods such as REPS~\cite{Peters_2010} and MPO~\cite{Abdolmaleki_2018}, and the second term is exactly a behavioral cloning loss.
-This is a simple way of adapting online RL algorithms for offline RL.
+Notice that the first term is the loss used by policy optimization methods such as REPS~\citep{Peters_2010} and MPO~\citep{Abdolmaleki_2018}, and the second term is exactly a behavioral cloning loss.
+We call this new algorithm DiME (BC).
+This is a simple way of adapting online algorithms for offline RL, while being theoretically grounded in a multi-objective perspective.
+Intuitively, since both terms are independent of the scale of the Q-values, optimizing the weighted sum is a reasonable thing to do.
+This is in contrast to recent concurrent work that adds a behavioral cloning loss to a policy gradient loss, which depends on the scale of the Q-values~\citep{Fujimoto_2021}.

-\prg{Remarks} There are two main drawbacks to the linear scalarization approach.
-First, the preference parameter $\alpha$ and scale parameter $\eta$ can no longer be set independently---they are coupled together in the temperature parameter $\beta$.
+\prg{Remark on drawbacks of LS approaches} First, the preference $\alpha$ and scale $\eta$ can no longer be set independently; they are coupled together in the temperature $\beta$.
+This means we cannot efficiently train a trade-off-conditioned policy using the LS-based loss in \eref{eq:awbc}, because the normalization constant $Z_0 = \int_{{(s,a) \sim \mathcal{D}_{\pi_b}}} \exp(Q(s,a)/\beta)$ depends on the choice of the trade-off---this would require estimating \eref{eq:awbc} via samples separately per trade-off.
 Second, since $J_\text{LS}$ only involves an expectation with respect to the expert behavior policy, the policy cannot evaluate and exploit the $Q$-value estimates for actions beyond those taken by the expert.
 One could argue that this is by design, in order to avoid fitting extrapolation errors in the Q-function.
-However, with $J_\text{DiME}$ this a choice we can make (perhaps adaptively) and independently from the parameter $\eta$, which regularizes the policy optimization.
+However, with $J_\text{DiME}$ this is a choice we can make by setting the preference parameter independently (and perhaps adaptively).

+\prg{Remark on using other MORL approaches} Although there exist many MORL algorithms that outperform LS on standard MORL tasks, they typically require that the rewards for all objectives are given.
+Thus it is not straightforward to apply these algorithms for offline RL, where we cannot directly compute the reward for staying close to the prior.
+We tried getting around this in order to use MO-MPO for offline RL, but it was very complicated to implement (for details see Appendix~\ref{app:mompo_offlinerl}).